 A 2021 study published in Sexual Medicine investigated PRP treatment for erectile dysfunction (ED).
 Participants included 31 patients with an ED diagnosis who received three PRP injections 15 days apart.
 The satisfaction scores after the PRP procedures were significantly higher than the pre-procedure scores (8 vs. 6, respectively).
 This was the P-Shot®, which stands for Priapus, the Greek god of virility.
 It’s believed the blood platelets promote cell production in the penis to form new blood vessels and repair the tissues for improved erections that are stronger and last longer with better blood flow.

 What Sexual Problems Can PRP Treat?

-Dr. Horvath can discuss PRP for sexual health during your consultation at Horvath Aesthetics.
+Dr. Horvath can discuss PRP for sexual health during your initial consultation at Horvath Aesthetics in King of Prussia, PA.
 This treatment has been used to help these concerns and more:

 - Low sex drive

 - Insufficient lubrication and arousal

 - Decreased penile blood flow

 - Low self-confidence due to sexual dysfunction